GImbrailo/tezos-node-devops/ansible/README.md

 ```

 ## Potential Gotchas
-* The ecadlabs.tezos_node role runs with elevated priviledges so make sure that the python modules are installed in the correct python environment.
+* The ecadlabs.tezos_node role runs with elevated privileges so make sure that the python modules are installed in the correct python environment.
-* Make sure that the `playbook.yml` file containe the correct python runtime environment.
+* Make sure that the `playbook.yml` file contains the correct python runtime environment.